 Do US Citizens Need a Long Term Visa to Stay in France?

-The insurance provider should provide a visa letter stating coverage amounts for medical expenses, emergency medical evacuation, and repatriation while in Europe (or 'unlimited' if there is no limit of coverage).
+The insurance company should provide a visa letter stating coverage amounts for medical expenses, emergency medical evacuation and repatriation while in Europe (or 'unlimited' if there is no limit of coverage).

 American Visitors Insurance offer the best Europe long stay travel insurance for US citizens designed by top US insurance providers.
 International travel insurance plans vary based on the different coverage benefits offered.
 Travelers can compare coverage benefits and buy the plan that best fits their coverage needs.
 Get Quote »

-Do US Green Card Holders Need French Visa?
+Do US Green Card Holders Need France Visa?

 Yes, US Green Card holders may need a visa to travel to France, if the country of their passport requires a visa for travel to the Schengen countries.
-Green Card Holders travel insurance for France is required while applying for a French visa.
-US Green Card Holders can buy travel insurance to satisfy French visa requirements for their visa application on American Visitor Insurance.
+Green Card Holders travel insurance for France is required while applying for an France visa.
+US Green Card Holders can buy travel insurance to satisfy France visa requirements for their visa application on American Visitor Insurance.

 Which Is the Best France Travel Insurance for US Seniors With Medicare?